SG Flensburg-Handewitt: History

 In 2010, former player Ljubomir Vranjes became the new coach and it was under him that SG Flensburg-Handewitt won the EHF Champions League final at their third attempt, beating THW Kiel 30–28 at the Lanxess Arena in Cologne.
-During Vranjes' time as coach of SG, they also won the DHB-Pokal for a fourth time.
+During Vranjes' time as coach of SG, they also won the DHB-Pokal for a fourth time, beating SC Magdeburg on penalties.
 Maik Machulla took over from Vranjes as head coach in 2017, and consecutive league titles (their second and third successes) followed in the 2017/18 and 2018/2019 campaigns.
 The 2017/18 title was secured on the final day of the season with a 22–21 victory over Frisch Auf Göppingen.
 The following year, SG once again took the title on the final day, winning 27–24 away at Bergischer HC.
+Machulla was sacked in April 2023 after Flensburg lost three vital matches in just eight days.
+They were defeated 38–31 by Rhein-Neckar Löwen in the DHB-Pokal semi-finals, 35–27 at Flens-Arena by BM Granollers in the EHF European League quarter-finals, and then 29–19 by THW Kiel in the Nordderby in a crucial Handball-Bundesliga game.
+In the 2023-24 season with Nicolej Krickau as head coach, Flensburg missed out on qualification for the 2024-25 EHF Champions League by finishing 3rd in the Handball-Bundesliga.
+They were also defeated in the semi-finals of the DHB-Pokal by MT Melsungen, though they were victorious in the 2023-24 EHF European League final, defeating Füchse Berlin.

 SG Flensburg-Handewitt holds a reputation as being a perennial "second-place" club – with three league titles the team has also finished runner-up fourteen times.

-The club has won all the competitions it has participated in at least once except the IHF Super Globe, and it is the only club to have won four different European Cups (one EHF Champions League, two EHF Cup Winners' Cup, one EHF European League and one EHF European Cup to which we can add several finals), in addition to the three different German national competitions (three German championships, four DHB-Pokal and three DHB-Supercup).
+In addition to this, they reached each of the seven DHB-Pokal finals between 2011 and 2017, losing six of them.
+The club has however, won all the competitions it has participated in at least once except the IHF Super Globe, and it is the only club to have won four different European Cups (one EHF Champions League, two EHF Cup Winners' Cup, two EHF European League titles and one EHF European Cup in addition to several finals), as well as the three different German national competitions (three German championships, four DHB-Pokal and three DHB-Supercup).

 Due to their proximity to Scandinavia, SG typically have top international players from Denmark, Sweden and Norway in their squad.
 Danish right winger Lasse Svan became the club's all-time leading appearance maker during the 2021/22 season, overtaking legendary left winger and fellow Dane Lars Christiansen.
+At the most recent World Men's Handball Championship, the victorious Danish squad featured six Flensburg players.